topolvm/topolvm/docs/crd-logical-volume.md

 `topolvm-node` watches the `LogicalVolume` resource and resizes the LVM logical volume when it finds the difference between `status.currentSize` and `spec.size`.

-If the LVM logical volume has successfully extended, `topolvm-node` updates `status.currentSize` value.
+After the LVM logical volume is extended successfully, `topolvm-node` updates `status.currentSize` value.
 If fails, `topolvm-node` updates the `status.code` and `status.message` with the returned error.